jarosmat/SchoolWork/IntroToCrypto/lecture3.md

 - Feistel function
   - gets the right half and round key and generates something
 - product of feistel function is xored with left part
-  - right part is not modified and left part is modified according with product of feistel function
+  - right part is not modified and left part is modified by xoring it with product of feistel function
 - round ends with swapping left and right part so that in next round the right part of this round gets modified

 ## DES - digital encryption standart